MiguelCos/Fragterminomics/README.md

 ## Installation

-You can install the development version of fragNterminomics like so:
+You can install the development version of fragNterminomics by:

 ``` r
 devtools::install_github("MiguelCos/fragNterminomics")